Remove Properties and Personal Information: A Misleading Feature!

 The Small Problem: A Very Limited Support of File Formats and Metadata Elements

-The Remove Properties and Personal Information feature has a built-in support for the removal of only a small number of properties from only nine supported file formats: Old Microsoft Office® 2003 files, (Word, Excel, and PowerPoint files with three letter extension - DOC, XLS, and PPT) JPEG, TIFF, PNG, MP3, MP4, and ASF. (including WMA and WMV)
+The Remove Properties and Personal Information feature has a built-in support for the removal of only a small number of properties from only nine notable supported file formats: Old Microsoft Office® 2003 files, (Word, Excel, and PowerPoint files with three letter extension - DOC, XLS, and PPT) JPEG, TIFF, PNG, MP3, MP4, and ASF. (including WMA and WMV)

 It's possible for software developers to extend the supported file formats and metadata formats of the Remove Properties and Personal Information feature.
 Notably, if Microsoft Office® 2007 or above is installed on the computer, this feature can also remove some properties from Microsoft Office® 2007-2021 files, (Word, Excel, and PowerPoint files with four letter extension - DOCX, XLSX, and PPTX) as well as OpenDocument Text files.

 Even when removing all possible properties that this feature supports from supported file formats, a wealth of potentially harmful hidden data & metadata are being left in the files.
-This steams from the fact that this feature was not built from the ground up as a hidden data & metadata remover, but merely used the very limited metadata editing capability that existed in Windows.
+This steams from the fact that this feature was not built from the ground up as a privacy-oriented hidden data & metadata remover, but merely used the very limited metadata editing capability that existed in Windows.

 Supported File Formats Supported Metadata Unsupported Hidden Data & Metadata